 Beat together the first four ingredients until well integrated and you have a smooth liquid batter.

-Mix together and sift well the refined flour and baking powder.
+Mix together and sift well the flour and baking powder.
 Chop the chocolate bar into small chunks.

-Add the refined flour mix in three batches to the liquid mixture gradually along with the chocolate chunks and incorporate well.
+Add the flour mix in three batches to the liquid mixture gradually along with the chocolate chunks and incorporate well.

 Transfer the batter to a greased and dusted baking tin.